AlgoMystique/Ethereal-Apparel/README.md

 # Ethereal - E-Commerce Website

-**Ethereal Apparel** is a modern and scalable e-commerce website built with the **MERN stack** (MongoDB, Express.js, React, and Node.js).
+**Ethereal** is a modern and scalable e-commerce website built with the **MERN stack** (MongoDB, Express.js, React, and Node.js).
 This project is a full-stack single-page application (SPA) designed to deliver a seamless user experience with real-time data handling and smooth navigation.

 ![ethereal](screenshots/1.png)
 _An overview of the Ethereal Apparel homepage_